What Do You Do If You’ve Been Arrested While Vacationing on the Cape or Islands?

 Lots of arrests occur over the weekend or after court’s been closed.
 If that’s the case, and you’ve been released on bail, you will be required to go to court the next day court is open for your arraignment.
 Sometimes that will give you the weekend to secure a lawyer, other times it may only give you a few hours.
 If time permits, you should hire a lawyer familiar with the courthouse, the prosecutors, and the judges all before arraignment.
 This can be critical because your lawyer can meet with the prosecutor to discuss issues of bail or perhaps alternatives to being arraigned, such as pretrial diversion (this is available only for those with no convictions and needs to be negotiated).

-Know The Surrounding District Courts
+Know The Surrounding District Courts in Massachusetts

 Depending on what town in Massachusetts you’ve been arrested in, you will report to one of five district courts: Edgartown District Court, Nantucket District Court, Falmouth District Court, Barnstable District Court, or Orleans District Court.
-Court opens at 8:30.
-You should arrive then and report immediately to the probation department, where they will conduct a brief interview to determine your identity, check for a criminal record, ask if you’ve retained counsel or whether you qualify for a public defender.
+The court opens at 8:30.
+You should arrive then and report immediately to the probation department, where they will conduct a brief interview to determine your identity, check for a criminal record, and ask if you’ve retained counsel or whether you qualify for a public defender.
 From there, you will be ushered into the arraignment session with your lawyer.

 One of the things that make vacation arrests so difficult is that you’ll be required to come back to the Cape or the Islands to resolve your case.
 Sometimes, in rare circumstances, your matter may be resolved on your first court appearance.
 You should remember that resolving a criminal case on the Cape or Islands may take up to one year.
 If the court has released you on personal recognizance or cash bail, you will be able to travel back and forth between your home and the court.
 It’s possible that you may need to seek the court’s permission to travel outside of the country.